ImNotVarun/Rdr2_PhotoConverter/README.md

 - Download the [Photo_converter.exe](https://github.com/ImNotVarun/Rdr2_PhotoConverter/releases/download/v1.0.0/Photo_converter.exe)
 - Copy and paste the `Photo_converter.exe` file to `Documents\RockstarGames\Rdr2\Profiles\AAAAAAAAA` (depending on your RDR2 installation).
 - Run the `Photo_converter.exe` It will create a Folder `Images` that have the copies of the orignal file with converted Images
-- It Will Show A `warnning` Just Ignore it and run the file
+- It Will Show A `warnning` Just Ignore it and click `more info` and click `run anyway`
+- It Will create a New folder (Images) that have the converted Images